Planetary Image Research Laboratory Planetary Image Research Laboratory

 The name of the distribution package filename will indicate on what kind of system the binaries were built.
 The format of the filename is:

-where <version> is the version number of the PDS_JP2 distribution and <OS> and <arch> are the operating system and hardware architecture used to build the distribution.
-Unpack the distribution package file into a convenient location:
+where <version> is the version number of the PDS_JP2 distribution and <OS> and <arch> are the operating system and hardware architecture used to build the distribution. <pkg> is the type of distribution package which may be a gzipped tar archive (tar.gz) or a Mac disk image (dmg).

-An Install script is included that provides assistance in copying the distribution files to appropriate installation locations.
+An Installer script is included that provides assistance in copying the distribution files to appropriate installation locations.
 To use it:

 cd $PDS_JP2_DIR